-The primary aim of this analysis was to estimate the cost-effectiveness of tolebrutinib for non-relapsing SPMS using a decision analytic model.
+The primary aim of this analysis was to estimate the cost-effectiveness of tolebrutinib for nonrelapsing SPMS using a decision analytic model.
 The lifetime model compared tolebrutinib to best supportive care, defined as pharmacological and non-pharmacological treatments to alleviate the symptoms of MS. Analyses were conducted from the health care system perspective and the modified societal perspective.
 The base-case analysis took a health care sector perspective (i.e., focus on direct medical care costs only), and patient and caregiver productivity impacts and other indirect costs and effects were considered in the modified societal perspective analysis.
 The model was developed in Microsoft Excel.

 We developed a de novo decision analytic model for this evaluation, informed by key clinical trials and prior relevant economic models.
 Costs and outcomes were discounted at 3% per year.
-The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients with non-relapsing SPMS being treated with tolebrutinib or best supportive care entering the model.
+The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients with nonrelapsing SPMS being treated with tolebrutinib or best supportive care entering the model.
 A Markov model with annual cycle length was used to account for SPMS disease progression over a lifetime.
 This approach builds on insights gained from previously published economic models and clinical data from HERCULES.
-While few economic models specifically target SPMS, 19,42-44 several models for relapsing-remitting multiple sclerosis (RRMS) have incorporated the progression and clinical course of SPMS, often employing a Markov cohort structure with a similar cycle length.
-45-47
+While few economic models specifically target SPMS,19,44-46 several models for relapsing-remitting multiple sclerosis (RRMS) have incorporated the progression and clinical course of SPMS, often employing a Markov cohort structure with a similar cycle length.47-49

-The model encompassed health states defined by the Expanded Disability Status Scale (EDSS) and was informed by baseline EDSS and six-month confirmed disability progression from the natural history of SPMS from the London, Ontario Cohort and clinical trial comparisons between tolebrutinib and placebo (see Figure 4.1).
-The model consisted of nine health states: eight EDSS states (2-9) and death.
-Patients started at EDSS scores of 3.0 or higher based on the baseline EDSS scores of patients in the HERCULES trial.
+The model encompassed health states defined by the Expanded Disability Status Scale (EDSS) and was informed by baseline EDSS and six-month confirmed disability progression from HERCULES clinical trial (see Figure 4.1).
+The model consisted of ten health states: nine EDSS states (1-9) and death.
+Patients started at EDSS scores of 2.0 or higher based on the baseline EDSS scores of patients in the HERCULES trial.
 Additional data can be found in the Supplement.